ValenciaArcega/my-brain/development-course/notes-react.md

 - Store in a different file
 - Catch the returning values using destructuring on the main component

-> ⚠️ Use the regular hooks as `useState` but returning just the value, avoid to return the setter function
+> ⚠️ Use the regular hooks as `useState` but returning just the value, AVOID to return the setter function

 ```js
 export const useMyHook = () => {